Henryk Hiż: Permanent emigration to the United States

-Between 1950–1951 he was a lecturer at Brooklyn College at New York University and at the University of Pennsylvania in Philadelphia.
+Between 1950 and 1951 he was a lecturer at Brooklyn College at New York University and at the University of Pennsylvania in Philadelphia.
 In the years 1951–1953 he was an assistant professor of philosophy of mathematics at the University of Utah.
 In 1953–1954 he returned to work at the University of Pennsylvania, where he lectured in philosophy.
 In 1954–1960 he was an assistant professor and associate professor of mathematics at Pennsylvania State University.

 In 1962, Henryk Hiż and his wife obtained American citizenship.
-From 1960, Hiż was an associate professor, and between 1964–1988 he was a full professor of linguistics at the University of Pennsylvania.
+From 1960, Hiż was an associate professor, and between 1964 and 1988 he was a full professor of linguistics at the University of Pennsylvania.
 In the years 1958–1981 he was the Deputy Head of the research group on transformation and text analysis, subsidized by the National Science Foundation.
 Occasionally, he was also a member of the Faculty of Computer Science and the Faculty of Philosophy of the University of Pennsylvania.
 He kept in touch with Alfred Tarski, who helped Hiż get employment in the U.S. In Philadelphia, Hiż made a close acquaintance with philosopher Charles H. Kahn, who dedicated his book The Verb “be” in Ancient Greek to Henryk and Danuta Hiż.

 In 1966, Hiż was a lecturer at the Tate Institute for Advanced Study in Mumbai.
 In 1968–1971 he was a visiting professor of philosophy at New York University.
 In 1973–1976 he was a lecturer in philosophy at Columbia University.
-Between 1976–1977 he was a Guggenheim Fellow and visiting fellow at Clare Hall at the University of Cambridge.
+Between 1976 and 1977 he was a Guggenheim Fellow and visiting fellow at Clare Hall at the University of Cambridge.
 In 1976, he was the President of the Semiotic Society of America.

 In 1988 he retired and has since worked as a retired professor of linguistics.
 He lectured in the fall semester of 1988 and spring of 1990.

 Hiż “never lost contact with the Polish scientific community and was keenly interested in the situation in his home country”.
 In the U.S., his home was “always welcoming guests from Poland”.
 He was active in the Polish Institute of Arts and Sciences of America.
 In 1976–1977 he was a visiting professor of philosophy at the Jagiellonian University.
 In 1991 he was elected a member of the Warsaw Scientific Society.
 In the years 1991–1992 he was a visiting professor of philosophy at the University of Warsaw.
 In 1995 he took part in the 6th Polish Philosophical Congress in Toruń, where he gave a lecture on reasoning in the Polish language.
 In 2001 he presented a paper at the Tarski Centenary conference in Warsaw.

-He died on December 19, 2006 at Cape May Point and was buried at the Rakowicki Cemetery in Kraków, in the family tomb (LX headquarters, southern row, place 23).
+He died on December 19, 2006, at Cape May Point and was buried at the Rakowicki Cemetery in Kraków, in the family tomb (LX headquarters, southern row, place 23).